 Our interventions span across life skills training, career development and academic support for secondary school students; entrepreneurial and business management training for tertiary education students, NYSC members, existing business owners and individuals in the corporate world; work readiness and employability training.

 The SOSF Bridge program exposes youth in state secondary schools through workshops deployed by trained school teachers/trainers and opportunities through partners and mentors to build them on;

 a.
-Life Skills;
+Life Skills:

 These competencies (communication, problem solving, critical thinking, leadership, self-management, confidence building, citizenship development) are developed through interactive workshops with the aim of enhancing participants’ future university experience and long-term career/business prospects.

-c.
-Academic Skills:
+B. Academic Skills:

-States with low numeracy and literacy levels, emphasis are made on the Academic skills component of the Bridge program.
+Through Interactive workshops they are trained on revision techniques, literacy, numeracy, Time management and Exam prep.
+They are also given access to study guides and learning resources.
+For states with low numeracy and literacy levels, emphasis are made on the Academic skills component of the Bridge program.

-d.
-Technical, Vocational and Enterprise Skills
+C. Technical, Vocational and Enterprise Skills

 I. Career Awareness & Preparation:

 My Career and My Education Workshop: A series of three workshops as detailed above to enable participants map out their future educational, entrepreneurial and career paths.
 Each student is